 - It could put pressure on a baby’s jaw, reducing the airway and restricting breath.

-- If the baby sleeps on the stomach i.e., in the prone position, he may be lying with his face very close to the sheets and keeps breathing the same air.
+- If the baby sleeps on the stomach, i.e., in the prone position, they may be lying with the face very close to the sheets and breathing the same air.

-- He could breathe in microbes present on the mattress.
+- The baby may also breathe in microbes present on the mattress.

 In rare cases, due to a medical condition, doctors may advise parents to make the baby sleep on the stomach rather than the back.

-- A few physicians believe that sleeping on stomach could be good for babies with severe gastroesophageal reflux or certain upper-airway malformations like Pierre Robin Syndrome, which lead to acute airway obstruction episodes.
+- A few physicians believe that sleeping on the stomach could be good for babies with severe gastroesophageal reflux or certain upper-airway malformations like Pierre Robin Syndrome, which lead to acute airway obstruction episodes.
 However, no recent study supported or refuted the benefits.
 Healthcare providers should consider the potential benefits and risks before recommending this position.

-- The danger of vomiting was the most important argument for making the baby to sleep on its stomach, as doctors used to believe that it would be dangerous if the baby vomits while sleeping on the back.
-They used to think that babies may choke due to lack of sufficient strength to turn the head.
-However, babies sleeping on their backs have no difficulty turning their heads if they’re sick.
+- The danger of vomiting was the most important argument for making the baby sleep on its stomach.
+This is because doctors believed that it would be dangerous if the baby vomits while sleeping on the back.
+They argued that babies might choke on their vomit, due to lack of enough strength to turn the head.
+However, babies sleeping on their backs may not have as much difficulty turning their heads and vomiting the contents of the stomach out.

 It is unsafe for babies to sleep on the side because they may end up on the tummy, increasing the risk of SIDS.